Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach: Plot

 The action takes place in the last years of the existence of the USSR.
 The Cold War is over, the presidents of the two great powers – the USSR and the United States – must meet for important negotiations.
 However, the meeting was in jeopardy due to the rampant Russian mafia, which settled in the United States (mafioso Rabinovich suddenly intervenes in the conversation of the presidents on a top-secret telephone line and disconnects them in order to urgently call Odessa).

 In the Russian bath, the working groups of the KGB and the CIA meet and celebrate the beginning of cooperation.
 In the meantime, CIA officers tell their KGB colleagues about the rampant Russian mafia in the United States.
 They know the leader of the mafia, who transforms into Hitler, Napoleon, Peter the Great, Saddam Hussein, Othello and other characters, but no one has seen his real face.
 The KGB general is surprised and calls him an artist, to which the CIA general replies that this is his real nickname – "Artist".

 To help his American colleagues eliminate the Russian mafia, the KGB general decides to send a super agent Fyodor Sokolov from Odessa to New York.
-Having received an order to urgently fly to Moscow, Sokolov was forced to fly from Odessa and land on Red Square on a Yak-55 sports plane, since the air traffic controllers had a strike that day (an allusion to the scandalous flight of Matthias Rust).
+Having received an order to urgently fly to Moscow, Sokolov was forced to fly from Odessa and land on Red Square on a Yak-55 sports plane, since the air traffic controllers had a strike that day (an allusion to the scandalous flight of Mathias Rust).

-Arriving in the United States, Sokolov finds the "Langeron" restaurant, a famous gathering place for the Russian mafia in New York, where he accidentally meets a certain Uncle Misha, who tells the KGB agent about the restaurant's visitors and introduces them as members of the Russian mafia, although they really are not.
+Arriving in the United States, Sokolov finds the "Langeron" restaurant, a famous gathering place for the Russian mafia in New York City, where he accidentally meets a certain Uncle Misha, who tells the KGB agent about the restaurant's visitors and introduces them as members of the Russian mafia, although they really are not.
 At the end of the evening, the local singer, Mary Star, performs in the restaurant and charms Sokolov.

 The next day, the KGB agent has an appointment with the CIA agent.
 He goes to the radio operator, Monya, but the password has not been sent from Moscow yet.
 Sokolov goes to a cafe, where Mary Star joins him.
 In order not to fail the assignment, Sokolov, remembering the words of his teacher colonel Petrenko that "the scout must ignore a beautiful woman", is trying to do so.
 From the radio operator, Sokolov learns that the meeting with the CIA agent should take place in the same cafe and at the same third table at which he and the singer were sitting.
 There, in the instructions, it was said that the agent must give the password: "The weather is good on Deribasovskaya", to which Sokolov should have answered: "It rains again on Brighton Beach".
 The CIA agent turns out to be the same singer from the restaurant.
 She is responsible for ensuring the safety of Sokolov, he leads her to his room, in which she tells him about all the secret devices installed there.